 All original documents produced abroad must be approved by a Brazilian Consulate in the country in which they were issued.
-Whoever performs this step must be Brazilian diplomatic representative.
+Approval must be issued by a Brazilian diplomatic representative.

-All documents issued in Brazil are required to be legalized by the Ministry of Foreign Affairs – MRE (Itamaraty).
+To form a branch in Brazil, all documents issued are required to be legalized by the Ministry of Foreign Affairs.

 Please note that some agencies or departments of the Brazilian Government require sworn translations by an officially registered translator.

-All foreign partners must obtain the CPF (Registers of Individuals).
-Without this document, it is impossible to incorporate a branch of a foreign company in Brazil.
-It must be filled out online on the Federal Revenue of Brazil website (in English, Spanish or Portuguese) and delivered along with copies of personal documents at a Brazilian consulate or embassy.
+All foreign partners must obtain a CPF identification number, the application for which can be initiated on the Federal Revenue of Brazil website in English, Spanish or Portuguese.
+The completed application document must be delivered along with copies of personal documents to a Brazilian consulate or embassy.

 For the branch of a foreign company to be established, it is necessary to write the company statutes based on all the legal standards required by the Brazilian authorities.
-These statutes shall be determined by social reason/object, registered company address, corporate capital, management/administration and the contractual clauses.
+These statutes shall include the likes of the entity’s objectives, its registered company address, corporate capital, information related to its administration, and contractual clauses.

-After the statutes of the company are finalized, they should be registered by the public authorities.
-This record is what allows the collection of taxes and duties by the Federal Revenue of Brazil.
+After the statutes of the company are finalized, they should be registered before public authorities, in order to facilitate the collection of taxes and duties by the Federal Revenue of Brazil.

-For companies or foreign partners to make the financial movements, such as investments, loans or capitalization, a bank account must be opened with the Central Bank of Brazil, which regulates these records through the Electronic Declaratory Record (RDE).
+For companies or foreign partners to make financial movements, including investments, loans, or capitalization, a bank account must be opened with the Central Bank of Brazil, which regulates these records through the Electronic Declaratory Record (RDE).